gcallah/hambone/chaps/chap3.md

 ## 2.

 Hampton, after leaving Elsie's Bar, walked the mile over to Rome Baptist Church.
-Along the way, he passed some of the worst housing in Denmark: shacks with rusted out metal roofs, and the dilapidated trailers under the live oaks at the Hands on Home mobile park.
+Along the way, he passed some of the worst housing in Denmark: a series of shacks with rusted metal roofs, and the dilapidated trailers under the live oaks at the Hands on Home mobile park.

 After passing such decay, coming to the clean, brick facade of the church was a relief.